ncatlab/nlab-content/pages/1728.md

 #Examples#

 * An old example is the calss of [[Turaev-Reshetikhin TQFT]], which is a functor on 3-dimensional [[cobordisms]] with codimension 3 and 2 defects.
-This is supposed to be the would-be result of [[Chern-Simons theory]], where the defect lines are the original [[Wilson lines]] in this context.
+This is supposed to be the would-be result of [[Chern-Simons theory]], where the defect lines are the original [[Wilson line]]s in this context.

 * Defects in 2-dimensional [[conformal field theory]] have a long history in real-world application, for instance